borhanDZ/Hill-crypto/README.md

 ![screen1](screenshots/Screen1.jpg)

-press on show All buttom to show the tow panel ,one foe encryption and the secend for decryption
+press on show All button to show the tow panel ,one for encryption and the secend for decryption

 ![screen2](screenshots/Screen2.jpg)